Ethorbit/Discord-Chat-Importer/README.md

 * On the left panel, click `OAuth2`
 * Under Scopes, check `Bot`
 * Under Bot Permissions, check `View Channels, Send Messages, Manage Messages, Embed Links, Attach Files, Read Message History`
+* Copy the URL generated under Scopes and paste it into your browser
+* Select the server you want the bot in
+* Go back to the applicaiton page
 * On the left panel, click `Bot`
 * Click `Add Bot`
 * Copy the Token, you'll need this for the next step.